saranyalakshmi641/Smart-AI-Resume-Screening-and-Career-Recommendation-Platform/README.md

 2️⃣ Resume Parsing

-The system extracts resume text and identifies technical skills automatically using NLP techniques.
+The system extracts resume text and automatically identifies technical skills from the uploaded resume.

 3️⃣ ATS Score Analysis

-An ATS compatibility score is generated based on resume content, extracted skills, and industry relevance.
+An ATS compatibility score is generated based on resume content, skill relevance, and formatting quality.

 4️⃣ Skill Gap Detection